Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 That said: do not stop SSRIs abruptly.
 Work with your practitioner about:

-Whether hormone optimization alone might allow dose reduction
+Whether hormone optimisation alone might allow dose reduction

 Whether adding hormone support allows better SSRI response